wazo-platform/wazo-doc/source/upgrade/14.07/switchboard_plugin.rst

 section below.

-Although you are strongly advised to upgrade your switchboard phone configuration, backwards compatiblity with the old system will be maintained for the next few XiVO versions.
+Although you are strongly advised to upgrade your switchboard phone configuration, backwards compatibility with the old system will be maintained.

+Note that if you need to install a switchboard for a previous version of XiVO, the old xivo-aastra-switchboard and xivo-snom-switchboard plugins can be found in :ref:`the archive repository <alternative-plugins-repo>`.

 Upgrade Procedure